For a personal reply to your question or

 Author's Reply--March 30, 2010

-the World War II generation, the general consensus is that the Radioman’s ability to
+World War II generation, the general consensus is that the Radioman’s ability to copy

-copy Morse code at 60 wpm was above average, to be sure, but not unheard of.
+Morse code at 60 wpm was above average, to be sure, but not unheard of.
+Perhaps his

-Perhaps his better than normal speed is the reason he was on the flag at Pacific Fleet
+better than normal speed is the reason he was on the flag at Pacific Fleet Headquarters

-Headquarters at the time of the attack on Pearl Harbor.
-It might also explain why he was
+at the time of the attack on Pearl Harbor.
+It might also explain why he was assigned to

 I agree that it is very interesting that you found the Radioman’s experiences during